datumorphism/datumorphism.github.io/_wiki/nodecrawler/restrictions.md

 ## User-Agent Verification

-Some services will require some certain browsers to get a successfull response.
+Some services will require some certain browsers to get a successful response.
 The way they do it is to verify the `User-Agent` (UA) data in the HTTP requests.
 In this case, we have to request with some fake UA data.

 The package `superagent` can help us set UA.
 ```JavaScript